VLauterbach/Piwik-Export-Guidebook/Navigation-notes-and-creation.md

   * link to piwik docs and helpful websites

 * steps to add plugins
-  * ~~warnings for upgrading piwik and possible errors~~
-  * ~~steps on how to downgrade piwik~~

 * looking at plugins presen
-  * how to add new plugins
-  * how to make new plugins
-    * links to documentation on how to create new plugins from terminal
   * how to identify existing plugins
   * all about plugins and the dashboard
   * plugins and their API folders:
     * how to navigate the APi folders and find correct codesheets/files
-  * when to use plugins and when to hit the backend
-    * piwik tracks events where as backend stores database data (dynamic vs static)

-* ~~Map of how Piwik, mySQL, AML, and Piwik-Export are linked/chained together:~~
-  * ~~Chain of dependencies~~

-* Piwik-Stats.js, the in's ad out's
-  * What is it for? diff between piwik-stats and app.js
-  * API codes adn piwik-stats
-  * piwik-stats to stats.ejs
-  * piwik-stats connected to piwik
-    * explain what is piwik
-    * explain how the piwik-stats is pulling from piwik and how they are connected.
-  * What can be done in piwik-stats

 * explain the need for mock environment
   * explain piwik-charts/export